lmu-osc/Introduction-Simulations-in-R/tutorial_pages/download-repo.md

 If you do not have R or RStudio installed, please follow [these instructions](https://github.com/MalikaIhle/Introduction-RStudio-Git-GitHub/blob/master/installing_software.md) first.

-Open RStudio, and go to 'File', 'New Project...', and select 'Exisiting Directory'.
+Open RStudio, and go to 'File', 'New Project...', and select 'Existing Directory'.
 <br/>
 <img src="../assets/existing-directory.PNG" width="400">
 <br/>